KingJulius/Minesweeper/README.md

 # Minesweeper

-This is Minesweeper Game was created as my Project for Intro to Java.
+This is Minesweeper Game was created as my Project for Intro to Java CS9053.

 #### Concepts Used
 1. Server/Client Networking